-- A. General Requirements - 1.
-Testing requirements will be specified in the design and performed according to the COR.
+A. General Requirements

+- Testing requirements will be specified in the design and performed according to the Design Basis.
 For 10 CFR 851 Design Basis, it is recommended to follow the most applicable ASME B31 code's testing requirements for the sake of simplicity in providing an equivalent level of protection. - 2.
 There are several ASME Code Cases and/or Interpretations that provide additional clarification of testing requirements.
-See Common Applicable ASME Code Codes and Interpretations, below, for a non-exhaustive list of common applicable Code Cases and/or Interpretations.
+"See Common Applicable ASME Code Codes and Interpretations" heading below for a non-exhaustive list of common applicable Code Cases and/or Interpretations.
 Details on the interpretations can be found by accessing the ASME Interpretations Database and entering the Record #, Interpretation #, or keyword information. - 3.
 A written test plan must be created to define the testing and requirements and to record testing results.
 The test plan will contain the following (at a minimum) and the results of the test recorded and documented: - a.
-Test system description - b.
-Design basis including the COR, if applicable - c.
-Date of the test - d.
-Design pressure
+Test system description